Nick Mitchell talks about his diet and training over 40

 In all seriousness, because life has gotten in the way of the serious bodybuilding-focused lifestyle that I used to follow, my physique is not what it once was.
 I can live with that.

-My job now is to stay as healthy as possible, enjoy exercise wherever and whenever I can with my young family (after answering these questions I am going for a seven-mile country walk with 8-year-old son), and have people say “he looks amazing for his age!”
+My job now is to stay as healthy as possible, enjoy exercise wherever and whenever I can with my young family (after answering these questions I am going for a seven-mile country walk with my eight-year-old son), and have people say “he looks amazing for his age!”

 Getting older and being so immersed in the growth of my business has actually been a massive boon for my ability to empathise with UP’s personal training clients.